neechbear/dotfiles-example/README.md

 ## Usage

+Simply add and commit files to your Git repository, which will be symlinked in to your target directory for you.
+(In this example, symlinks will be placed into your home directory, pointing to the rcfiles and scripts located under `~/src/rcfiles`).

 Running the `bin/rcup` command will pull any updates from your upstream origin Git repository, and then run `bin/dotfiles-symlink-files` for you.
 It is used in combination with the `.profile.d/999-rcup.bash` profile script, which will